mekowalski/todo-mvc/HANDLEBARS-AJAX-NOTES.md

 HANDLERBARS AND JS PROTOTYPES WITH RAILS AND AJAX

-[]Hijack form with click event handler
+[x]Hijack form with click event handler
+  -on submit worked properly to prevent default

+[]Get data to submit form correctly